oxgirl2000/oxgirl2000.github.io/src/content/plain/intro.md

 ---

-many know me as **faadhi**, ox, or oxgr.
+hello, i am either Faadhi or 0x, depending on the day.

 i build tools, make noise, and cook spicy.

-art tech support, cable tamer, the one to fix the thing.
+i love playing the role of art tech support, simplifying the process of creating with tech for those that have bigger fish to steam.

+often i find myself ...